Effective Field Theory with Two Higgs Doublets: Introduction

 According to present collider bounds, the additional Higgs bosons contained in these models are still allowed to have masses around the EW scale~\cite{Carena:2013ytb,PDG}\footnote{An exception is the 2HDM of type II where the bound from $b\to s\gamma$ forces the charged Higgs mass (which only differs from the other Higgs masses by terms of order $v^2$) to be larger than 400 GeV~\cite{Misiak:2015xwa}.}.
 Therefore, in an effective field theory (EFT) approach, it is natural to consider the additional Higgs doublet as a dynamical degree of freedom like the SM fields.
 In this article, we shall consider 2HDMs as EFTs valid up to a high-energy scale $\Lambda \gg M_H$ where additional dynamical degrees of freedom enter.
 The MSSM with heavy SUSY partners but light Higgs doublets is one example of such a theory, but also the $L_\mu-L_\tau$ model of Refs.~\cite{Crivellin:2015mga,Crivellin:2015lwa} reduces to a 2HDM if the $Z^\prime$ and the $L_\mu-L_\tau$-breaking singlet are heavy.

-In general, any theory of new physics (NP) super-seeding the 2HDM at higher energies must satisfy the following requirements (in close analogy to the SM case): \begin{itemize} \item[({\it i})] Its gauge group contains the SM gauge group~$SU(3)_C\times SU(2)_L\times U(1)_Y$ as a subgroup. \item[({\it ii})] It contains two Higgs doublets as dynamical degrees of freedom, either as fundamental or composite fields. \item[({\it iii})] At low energies it reproduces the 2HDM, barring the existence of weakly coupled {\em light} particles, like axions or sterile neutrinos. \end{itemize}
+In general, any theory of new physics (NP) super-seeding the 2HDM at higher energies must satisfy the following requirements (in close analogy to the SM case): \begin{itemize} \item[({\it i})] Its gauge group contains the SM gauge group~$SU(3)_C\times SU(2)_L\times U(1)_Y$ as a subgroup. \item[({\it ii})] It contains two Higgs doublets as dynamical degrees of freedom, either as fundamental or composite fields. \item[({\it iii})] At low energies it reproduces the 2HDM, barring the existence of weakly coupled {\em light} particles, like axions or sterile neutrinos (in which case the EFT should include in addition these particles as dynamical degrees of freedom). \end{itemize}

 In this approach, heavier NP particles are integrated out and their effects are parameterized in terms of Wilson coefficients of higher-dimension operators suppressed by inverse powers of $\Lambda$.
 In our 2HDM case we have \be \lcal_{\mathrm 2HDM} = \lcal_{\mathrm 2HDM}^{(4)} + \f{1}{\Lambda } \sum_{k} C_{k}^{(5)} Q_{k}^{(5)} + \f{1}{\Lambda^2} \sum_{k} C_k^{(6)} Q_k^{(6)} + \ocal\!\left(\f{1}{\Lambda^3}\right)\,. \ee Here $\lcal_{\mathrm 2HDM}^{(4)}$ is the standard renormalizable 2HDM Lagrangian (to be specified in the next section) which contains only dimension-two and dimension-four operators. $Q_{k}^{(5)}$ generalize the Weinberg operator~\cite{Weinberg:1979sa} giving rise to neutrino masses and $Q_k^{(6)}$ denote the dimension-six operators. $C_k^{(5)}$ and $C_k^{(6)}$ are their dimensionless Wilson coefficients.
 In this paper we neglect the effects of operators of dimension seven and higher, which are suppressed by at least three powers of $\Lambda$.